leochocolat/msdf-font-factory/README.md

 You can just download the file located in the output folders of any font you want.

-To generate a new font just duplicated an existing font folder.
-Don't forget to add it to the config file index.js, then run :
+To generate a new font just duplicate an existing font folder, rename it with the name you want, add the .ttf file, check the config file and then run :

 ```bash
 node index.js